SDT-base Contents Functions Previous Next PDF Index

 You can also automatically compute the properties of standard shells with

-mindlin eMindlin shell of thickness e.
+mindlin eMindlin shell of thickness e (see each element for choices).

 laminate MatIdi Ti ThetaiSpecification of a laminate property by giving the different ply MatId, thickness and angle.
 By default the z values are counted from -thick/2, you can specify another value with a z0.